EOCOnline/rangertrak/README.md

 - Source code documentation uses [https://compodoc.app/guides/jsdoc-tags.html]Compodoc
 - Source code is evergreen: current with latest libraries (as of fall 2022)

-## Future Roadmap
+### Future Roadmap

 - To work with out flaws!
+In particulr one often has to refresh some pages to get them to display - especially the Leaflet Maps page - or screen.
 - Issues should be moving from a spreadsheet to [the standard GitHub Issues Page](https://github.com/EOCOnline/rangertrak/issues)
 - Enhance map markers to better highlight paths, teams, statuses.
 - Reload data from local files.